aziz-usenov1/AWS-Use-Case/README.md

 ✅ Everything is done and processed for sentiment analysis.
 Let's start the analyzing the tone 🔎.

-## Amazon Comprehend
+## AWS Comprehend

-At this step, it is neeeded to call another AWS service 'AWS Comprehend' which is used for many purposes like keyword detection, lanugage detection, sentiment analysis, and more.
-I needed sentiment analysis to check for tone.
+At this step, it is neeeded to call another AWS service 'AWS Comprehend' which is used for many purposes like _**keyword detection, lanugage detection, sentiment analysis**_, and more.
+I needed **sentiment analysis** to check for tone.
 I used the following code to run the sentiment analysis for all English based **.txt** files:

 ```
 # Create Comprehend client